Zendesk voice AI agents: A complete overview for 2026

 Depending on what the customer needs, the AI can:

-Intelligently hand off a call to the right human agent with all the context if the problem is too much for the AI to handle.
+• Intelligently hand off a call to the right human agent with all the context if the problem requires a human touch.

 AI-powered transcripts and summaries

-One of the biggest time-wasters for support agents is the "wrap-up" work after a call ends.
-To tackle this, Zendesk’s voice AI automatically creates a full transcript and a quick summary of every single call.
+One of the best ways to boost productivity is to automate the "wrap-up" work after a call ends.
+To tackle this, Zendesk's voice AI automatically creates a full transcript and a quick summary of every single call.

 An example of an AI-generated ticket summary created by Zendesk voice AI agents.

-This is a huge help for productivity.
-It pretty much gets rid of the manual note-taking and other admin tasks agents are stuck with, letting them move on to the next customer faster.
-This feature is part of Zendesk’s bigger push for AI-assisted support for agents.
+This is a significant help for efficiency.
+It reduces the need for manual note-taking and other admin tasks agents handle, letting them move on to the next customer faster.
+This feature is part of Zendesk's bigger push for AI-assisted support for agents.

 Native integration with Zendesk QA and analytics

 Because the voice AI is part of the platform, every call is automatically logged and analyzed inside the Zendesk ecosystem.
-This is a big plus for managers who need one place to see how everything is performing.
+This is a big plus for managers who want a centralized view of how everything is performing.

 The analytics dashboard where voice interactions from Zendesk voice AI agents are tracked.

 The Zendesk QA for voice feature lets you review 100% of conversations, whether they were handled by an AI or a person.
-This helps you see performance trends, catch customers who might be about to leave, and keep quality consistent across the board.
+This helps you see performance trends, catch opportunities for improvement, and keep quality consistent across the board.

 How to get started with Zendesk voice AI agents: Setup and pricing